-Tech 25 winner Mike Horrocks offers a unique blend of expertise in tech and financial services
+Tech 25 winner Mike Horrocks offers tech and financial service advice

 As Indiana’s tech community continues to grow and mature, it’s getting harder and harder to narrow down the winners for our annual Tech 25 Awards program.
 Clearly, there is a wealth of tech talent in the Hoosier state, and they are making incredible moves.
 Join us in celebrating the Tech 25 class of 2020 through this profile series and learn a bit more about each winner.

 With over 20 years of experience in the financial services industry, Mike Horrocks possesses a unique blend of financial expertise, technology skills, industry insights, and product management experience.
 He is the VP of Product Management for Baker Hill and previously served as Baker Hill’s VP of Marketing and Client Services.
 He is also an adjunct professor at IU Kelley School of Business.

 Mike started his banking career at Zions Bank after attending Brigham Young University and earned his MBA at Indiana University.
 In his free time, he enjoys traveling internationally with his wife and five children.